robotblox/XPS-15-9500-Catalina-10.15.6/README.md

 ## Introduction
 The EFI included in this repository was able to get Mac OS X Catalina 10.15.6 running on a Dell XPS 15 9500, albeit with many issues that will be reviewed in this guide.
 The specific laptop that this was tested on was the 3840x2400 touchscreen variant with a 1TB PC611 SK Hyinx NVME SSD.
 This EFI was mainly used to get into the Mac OS X installer and get it installed onto my hard drive, so I haven't done much post install work.

-If you would like to get started with creating a Hackintosh on your XPS 9500 but have no experience, I would highly reccomend following Dortania's fantastic Opencore Install guide: https://dortania.github.io/OpenCore-Install-Guide/ and then returning here for troubleshooting.
+If you would like to get started with creating a Hackintosh on your XPS 9500 but have no experience, I would highly reccomend following Dortania's fantastic [Opencore Install guide](https://dortania.github.io/OpenCore-Install-Guide/) and then returning here for troubleshooting.

 ## Specs